microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 :::

-#### componentInitializingFromExisting
+#### initializingFromExisting

-The `componentInitializingFromExisting` method is called each time the DataObject is loaded _except_ the first time it is created.
+The `initializingFromExisting` method is called each time the DataObject is loaded _except_ the first time it is created.
 Note that you _do not_ need to overload this method in order to load data in your distributed data structures.
 Data stored within DDSes is automatically loaded into the DDS during initialization; there is no separate load step that needs to be accounted for.